- Find a Trail

 The Sugar River State Trail follows the route of the New Glarus Branch of the Chicago, Milwaukee, St. Paul and Pacific Railroad.
 Known locally as the “Limburger Special,” the railroad laid tracks from Brodhead to Albany in 1880 and extended the line a few years later to New Glarus.

 The scenic Sugar River State Trail crosses the Little Sugar and Sugar Rivers as it rolls southeast nearly 23 miles past gently rolling hills and meadows and through the farming communities of Monticello and Albany to Brodhead.
+In the section between Monticello and Albany, the trail overlaps the Ice Age Trail, a hiking path spanning 1,200 miles across Wisconsin.

 Beginning at the restored railroad depot in New Glarus, you’ll ride a paved trail for 0.3 mile until it crosses WI 69 and becomes screened limestone.
 (Remaining on the paved path alongside WI 69 takes you on a side trip to the New Glarus Brewing Company in 1 mile.)
 From here, the trail follows the course of the Little Sugar River.
 Near mile 6, approaching Monticello, you arrive at a brightly painted railroad depot (not open to the public).
 You’ll also be running alongside the Badger State Trail, which you’ll cross south of Monticello nearly 7 miles after leaving New Glarus.